jonahlipsky/dhamma-dhara-app/documentation/mvp.md

 ## MVPs
 - Search bar that picks up a list of maintenance appliances.
-- Map of the center that can be zoomed into.
+- Map of the center.
 You can toggle different levels.
-Should also be able to select a particular building and only view that building.
   - CRUD for naming of the rooms.
-The map should come with no baked in information.
-That should all be implemented by the Admin.
 - Maintenance appliances.
-Can select a maintenance appliance and have the room(s) where that appliance exists become highlighted across all levels and buildings.
+Can select a maintenance appliance and have the room(s) where that appliance exists become highlighted across all levels (and buildings in bonus features).
-  - If you are zoomed into a level and the appliance exists on a different level as well, a notification should appear that says it also exists on those other levels.
+  - If you are looking at a level and the appliance exists on a different level as well, a notification should appear that says it also exists on those other levels.
-  - CRUD (create, read, update, destroy) for the maintenance appliance
   - Videos, Google Docs.
 Selecting a maintenance appliance, you see a short description, and a link to a vimeo set of videos and a link to a google doc for information related to the appliance.
-  - Also a link to a maintenance history
-  - Access to vimeo and google docs, google sheets, should be controlled by App
 - Admin role and viewer role.
 Admin can CRUD all of the objects in the system.
 Viewer can just view.
-- SVG upload portal
+- Auth

 ## Bonus Features
+- Buildings as different SVGs
+- Zoom in the map
+- Maintenance history
+- Access to vimeo and google docs, google sheets, should be controlled by App if possible
 - Pinpoint locations -- a location can be added to the map independent of the room that it is in.
+- SVG upload portal
 - Centers.
   - Create a specification document so that a designer from a different center can create a set of SVG files autonomously, upload them, and have them appear correctly.
   - Different centers can be opened up and have separate data entirely including user roles and admin roles.